Jihad Takes Root in Northern Benin

 In both western Mali and northern Benin, parks and other nature reserves are strategic spaces that jihadists use to move money, guns, and hostages.
 Katiba Macina elements gained control of large parts of Baoulé National Park in western Mali beginning in 2019 through targeted raids on the handful of guards on the ground.
 In W National Park in northern Benin, insurgents demonstrated their capabilities by staging a spectacular and complex ambush in February 2022 that reportedly killed an estimated nine individuals, including five park personnel (Africanews, 11 February 2022).

 The region’s protected area network is ready-made for jihadist expansion, putting their managers on the frontlines of counterinsurgency.
-The littoral countries of Ivory Coast, Ghana, Togo, and Benin host a total of approximately 588 underfunded protected reserves covering 142,703 square kilometers; 188 of those reserves, including four out of the five largest, are within ten kilometers of an international border.
-The Ivory Coast alone is dotted with 249 reserves, none of which are more than twenty-six kilometers apart, and over a quarter of which adjoins another reserve.
+The littoral countries of Ivory Coast, Ghana, Togo, and Benin host a total of approximately 588 underfunded protected reserves covering 142,703 square kilometers; 188 of those reserves, including four out of the five largest, are within 10 kilometers of an international border.
+The Ivory Coast alone is dotted with 249 reserves, none of which are more than twenty-six kilometers apart, and over a quarter of which adjoin another reserve.
 These protected areas are critical for preserving the region’s remaining wildlife, but they are at the core of an unprecedented security challenge.
 As hideouts and conduits, reserves are a tactical resource for jihadists but they are strategically useful as well since they allow armed groups to maintain a high threat to sympathy ratio amongst the civilians they target.
 By remaining mobile and hidden, they need to invest fewer resources in gaining legitimacy.

 Jihadists operating out of Benin’s W National Park appear to be doing little to assuage local grievances, so popular support for their actions is unlikely to be broad-based.
 Local complicity is often limited to one or a few individuals; this likely meets jihadists’ minimum need to secure the provisions and intelligence they require to stay in the wilderness and evade government forces.
 Deepening popular support would likely require the kind of shadow governance that has emerged in Mali’s inland delta region (International Crisis Group, 10 December 2021).
 Jihadists operating in that area enforce their severe version of justice, which has significantly reduced cattle theft in the area (Africa Center for Strategic Studies, 12 July 2021).
 Benin’s political geography is not as amenable to this approach as the remote plains of central Mali.
 However, the country’s Fulani pastoralist communities are aggrieved and marginalized, which provides a potential well of support.
 More inclusive protected area management will play a pivotal role in determining whether jihadists can exploit popular grievances that stem in part from the coercive history of environmental conservation in the region (Ribot, 2001).

-Non-governmental organizations (NGOs), such as African Parks Network which manages several West African reserves, increasingly face the delicate challenge of protecting wildlife, accommodating local needs, and aiding governments in their growing counterinsurgency operations.
+Non-governmental organizations (NGOs), such as African Parks Network, which manages several West African reserves, increasingly face the delicate challenge of protecting wildlife, accommodating local needs, and aiding governments in their growing counterinsurgency operations.
 Governments, their NGO partners, and other stakeholders will help keep the support of civilians living under jihadist threat only if they offer better prospects, starting with basic security and protection.
 Security support from Rwanda, which reportedly might include the deployment of soldiers, will play a pivotal role in this regard – if it materializes (Africa Intelligence, 9 September 2022).
 However, if it contributes to a lopsided response by the Beninese government that focuses on counterterrorism at the expense of civilian protection, it could make matters worse.
-Across the region, security forces have resorted to collective punishment of pastoralist communities out of suspicion, fear, and confusion (for more, see State Atrocities in the Sahel).
+Across the region, security forces have resorted to collective punishment of pastoralist communities out of suspicion, fear, and confusion (for more, see the ACLED report State Atrocities in the Sahel).
 If this occurs in Benin, the result will be tragic and counterproductive.